sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 if you can remember all the way back to chapter :doc:`Introduction to probability <../Ch07/Ch07_Probability>`, I mentioned that there’s a relationship between the *t*-distribution and the *F*-distribution.
-If you have some quantity that is distributed according to a *t*-distribution with k degrees of freedom and you square it, then this new squared quantity follows an *F*-distribution whose degrees of freedom are 1 and k.
+If you have some quantity that is distributed according to a *t*-distribution with *k* degrees of freedom and you square it, then this new squared quantity follows an *F*-distribution whose degrees of freedom are 1 and *k*.
 We can check this with respect to the *t*-statistics in our regression model.
 For the ``attend`` variable we get a *t*-value of 4.65.
 If we square this number we end up with
 \21.6, which matches the corresponding *F*-statistic in our ANOVA.